 If you want to have some serious fun with your ESL kindergarten students, then you’re going to need to make yourself a mystery box.
 It’s ideal for student who know some adjectives.

 Like mystery box, ball toss is a super fun one that you can try out with your kindy kids.
 However, be warned that you should really only attempt it with smaller classes, and a beach ball with this age group.
 The way it works is that you write questions on the ball.
 Toss the ball to a student who has to answer a question that’s under their right thumb.

-Want to check it out?
+Want to check out one of my favourite ESL kindergarten games?
 Learn more here:

 #10: Odd One Out ESL Warm-Up

 If your kindergarten kids know a decent amount of vocabulary, you can try odd one out.
 You can do this by speaking (and then it becomes a listening activity) or by writing, if they know how to read.

 Say or write 4 things.
 For example: apple, banana, orange, chair.